The GKM correspondence in dimension 6: Rigidity

-The strategy to prove Theorem \ref{thm:rigidity} is as follows: by Proposition \ref{prop:thickening} there are smooth codimension $0$ submanifolds $M_i\subset X_i$ which are $T$-equivariantly homeomorphic to the manifold $M$ from Section \ref{sec:realization}.
-Furthermore the $M_i$ contain the one-skeleton.
-Combined with the assumption on finite isotropies this implies that the action is free outside of the $M_i$.
-Furthermore by \cite[Cor.\ 1.3]{AyzenbergMasuda} and using the assumption of simply-connectedness we know that $X_i/T$ is homeomorphic to $S^4$ and in particular $H^2(X_i/T)=0$.
-Hence by Lemma \ref{lem:retractionsectionthing} we are in the situation of Proposition \ref{prop:equiv-homeo} with the only remaining question being whether for a given equivariant identification $\varphi$ below, one can choose the nonequivariant homeomorphism $\psi$ such that the diagram
+The strategy to prove Theorem \ref{thm:rigidity} is as follows: by Proposition \ref{prop:twohandlethickening} there are codimension $0$ submanifolds $Y_i\subset X_i$ which are $T$-equivariantly homeomorphic and such that the action is free outside of the $Y_i$.
+Furthermore by \cite[Theorem 1]{AyzenbergMasuda} we know that $X_i/T$ is a rational homology $4$-sphere.
+As the $X_i$ are simply-connected, \cite[Corollary II.6.3]{BredonIntro} implies that the orbit spaces $X_i/T$ are simply-connected as well.
+The universal coefficient theorem and Poincaré duality imply that $X_i/T$ is actually an integral homology sphere and thus, by Freedman's solution of the four-dimensional Poincar\'e conjecture \cite{Freedman}, already homeomorphic to $S^4$.
+Furthermore by Lemma \ref{lem:sphere-twist} we have $Y_i/T=\#_p^{\flat} D^3 \times S^1$ which deformation retracts onto a wedge of circles contained in $\partial Y_i/T$ where the orbits are free.
+We are hence in the situation of Proposition \ref{prop:equiv-homeo} with the only remaining question being whether for a given equivariant identification $\varphi$ below, one can choose the nonequivariant homeomorphism $\psi$ such that the diagram

 commutes.
-Or equivalently we ask whether a map on $M_1/T$ prescribed by some equivariant homeomorphism $\varphi$ extends to a homeomorphism over the complements of the $M_i/T$.
+Or equivalently we ask whether a map on $Y_1/T$ prescribed by some equivariant homeomorphism $\varphi$ extends to a homeomorphism over the complements of the $Y_i/T$.

-\begin{lem} The complement $V_i$ of $M_i/T\setminus \partial M_i/T$ (for $i=1,2$) in $X_i/T$ is homeomorphic to the boundary connected sum
+\begin{lem} The complement $V_i$ of $Y_i/T\setminus \partial Y_i/T$ (for $i=1,2$) in $X_i/T$ is homeomorphic to the boundary connected sum

-\end{lem} \begin{proof} $V_i$ is a topological $4$-manifold with boundary $\partial V_i = \partial M_i$.
+\end{lem} \begin{proof} $V_i$ is a topological $4$-manifold with boundary $\partial V_i = \partial Y_i$.
 Using the first part of Lemma \ref{lem:sphere-twist} and Seifert--Van Kampen for the decomposition $S^4\cong M_i/T\cup V_i$, we obtain the pushout of

 is $0$.
 Since the left hand map is an isomorphism it follows that $\pi_1(V_i)=0$.
-Furthermore from the decomposition $S^4=M_i/T\cup V_i$ and its Mayer-Vietoris sequence we obtain $H^2(V_i)\cong H^2(\partial V_i)$.
+Furthermore from the decomposition $S^4=Y_i/T\cup V_i$ and its Mayer-Vietoris sequence we obtain $H^2(V_i)\cong H^2(\partial V_i)$.
 Since the latter is $\#_p S^2\times S^1$ we thus obtain $H^2(V_i)=H^1(\partial V_i)$.
 Now it follows from \cite{Boyer} that there is only one choice for a manifold $V_i$ bounding the given $\partial V_i$ and satisfying these properties.
-Indeed if $(H_2(V_i),L)$ is the intersection form then it sits in an exact sequence (cf. \cite[Definition 1.1]{Boyer})
+Indeed if $(H_2(V_i),L)$ is the intersection form then it sits in an exact sequence (cf.\ \cite[Definition 1.1]{Boyer})

 For rank reasons the right hand arrow is an isomorphism, which implies $\mathrm{ad}(L)=0$ so $L$ is trivial.
 The uniqueness of $V_i$ is then provided by \cite[Remark 5.3]{Boyer}. \end{proof}

 Thus the proof of Theorem \ref{thm:rigidity} reduces to extending a given homeomorphism $\#_p S^2 \times S^1\rightarrow \#_p S^2 \times S^1$ to a map $\#_p^{\flat} S^2 \times D^2\rightarrow \#_p^{\flat} S^2 \times D^2$.
 We may assume this map to be orientation preserving as there is an orientation reversing automorphism of $\#_p^{\flat} S^2 \times D^2$.
 This only depends on the isotopy type of the first map: